Greenwich House Pottery

 • Clean up spills as they happen.

-• Clean up, put your work away, and leave the building by the end of open studio or closing time.
+• Clean up, put your work away, return community items and leave the building by the end of open studio or closing time.

 • Work left on the tables or counters will be discarded.